Universal quantum control with dynamical correction: An Illustrative example

 and

 where $\theta(t)$ and $\phi(t)$ can be arbitrarily chosen as long as their variation rates are much smaller than $|\dot{f}(t)|$.
+Here we use the definitions for $\theta(t)$ and $\phi(t)$ in Eq.~(\ref{ThePhiMu0}).
+The coefficient $\lambda$ scales the relative magnitude between $\dot{f}(t)$ and $\dot{\phi}(t)$.
 When $\lambda=0$, Eqs.~(\ref{detuori}) and (\ref{Rabiri}) are found to be consistent with the state-transfer protocol using a full-rank holonomic transformation in Ref.~\cite{Jin2024Shortcut}.

 The power of the correction condition~(\ref{Simplef}) can be analytically illustrated through the technique of integration by parts.
-Under the settings of $\theta(t)$, $\phi(t)$, and $f(t)$ in Eqs.~(\ref{ThePhiMu0}) and (\ref{Simplef}), $\dot{\alpha}(t)$ can be estimated by Eq.~(\ref{Mu12Inverse}) as
+In the setting of $\theta(t)$, $\phi(t)$, and $f(t)$ in Eqs.~(\ref{ThePhiMu0}) and (\ref{Simplef}), $\dot{\alpha}(t)$ can be estimated by Eq.~(\ref{Mu12Inverse}) as